iCodeWalker/r3f-env-and-staging/readme.md

         This <color /> is equal to new THREE.Color()

         We can put the code anywhere, as long as the direct parent is the scene.

+    Lights:
+    All default Three.js lights are supported in R3F.

+    1. <ambientLight />
+    2. <hemisphereLight />
+    3. <directionalLight />
+    4. <pointLight />
+    5. <rectAreaLight />
+    6. <spotLight />

+    Light Helpers.
+    We can use useHelper from drei.
+    We need a reference to the directional light.

+    The first parameter to useHelper is the reference to the light source and the second parameter is the helper class we want to use from Three.js

+    So we need to get access of the DirectionalLightHelper class from THREE.js